Clearwater, Florida: Art and culture

-In 2012, the city was listed among the 10 best places to retire in the U.S. by CBS Money Watch.

 Tourism

 Clearwater Public Art and Design Program

 The Clearwater Public Art and Design Program, adopted by City Council in 2005, is funded through a 1% allocation on all city capital improvement projects valued at more than $500,000.
 The program commissions an average of 2–3 new projects per year.

 Capitol and Royalty Theatre

 Pre-Capitol Theatre, a bandstand stood at 405 Cleveland Street in Downtown Clearwater, where the community gathered to listen to music.
 The names of locals serving in World War I were etched on the wall of the adjacent Clearwater Sun building; this "Panel of Honor" was obscured when the original Capitol Theatre was built but uncovered when the newspaper building was torn down in 2013.